choria-io/website/docs/content/development/mcorpc/externalagents/_index.md

 weight = 21
 +++

-As of version 0.12.1 of the Choria Server we support something called `External Agents` that let you write agents hosted by the Choria Server in any language.
+As of version *0.12.1* of the Choria Server we support something called `External Agents`, these let you write agents hosted by the Choria Server in any language.
 These agents are forked on demand and receive the request in a temporary file and write their reply in a temporary file as JSON.

 {{% notice tip %}}
 This is a brand new feature and subject to change and quite possibly have some bugs!